fastrgv/Asud/README.md

 ...meaning: if we assume digit 3 in cell @ row=1, col=4 then the consequences are to remove digit 3 at cells (3,5), (1,7), (1,8), (1,9) & (7,4)
 which are in the same house.

-After removing one red digit as recommended by the Key-Cell test, you should flush its cell.
-If new singles appear, you should flush again with F-key.
 Repeating this process should eventually solve the puzzle, in most cases.
 This new Key-Cell test can solve some [but not all] terribly hard puzzles.

-The [capital] K-key does not require selecting a cell; it searches all cells in lexicographic order and stops at the first contradiction found.
+All cells are searched in lexicographic order and stops at the first contradiction found.
 Typically, each application will expose new contradictions, until solved.

 -----------------------------------------------------------------------------------------------------